 - Week 5: Service and Volunteer Opportunities (Location, Dates & Times Vary)

 What are the financial obligations of Rotary membership?

-Members of Rotary Club of Denver must pay an initiation fee and quarterly dues, which include dues to our Rotary district, Rotary International and Club 31.
+Active Members of Rotary Club of Denver must pay an initiation fee and quarterly dues, which include dues to our Rotary district, Rotary International and Club 31.
 Because members are expected to attend weekly club meetings, the cost of lunches is included in membership dues.
 In addition, each member is encouraged to contribute a minimum of $100 each year to both the Denver Rotary Club Foundation and The Rotary Foundation.
 We ask that members also support our annual fundraiser with their time, silent auction donations and/or by purchasing an event ticket.
 In August, members may get involved in our annual peach sale by helping on pick-up day or by selling/purchasing boxes of peaches.

 Does Rotary have minimum attendance requirements?

-To remain in good standing, Rotary expects that you attend at least 50% of scheduled meetings.
+Rotary expects that you attend at least 50% of scheduled meetings.
 Attendance at regularly scheduled committee meetings, board meetings, new member orientations, club social functions all count as meetings.

 Are prospective members ever turned down?

 Prospective members can be turned down because the membership committee or the board of directors believes that he/she does not meet the qualifications for membership.
 If this happens, the club returns initiation fees to the prospective member.